-Cameras are Soul Keepers
+Cameras are Keepers of the Souls

 “The real things are under the surface.”
 When video artist Bill Viola was 6 years old he fell into a lake, all the way to the bottom, to a place which seemed like paradise.
 “There’s more than just the surface of life.”
 Viola explains.
 Read more …